-Tools used in the making of this Hawaiian Macaroni Salad:
+Tools used to make this Hawaiian Macaroni Salad:

-Kosher Salt: I think there is often confusion when I list Kosher salt in the ingedients, I get emails saying food came out salty.
+- Kosher Salt: I think there is often confusion when I list Kosher salt in the ingredients.
+I get emails saying food came out salty.
 Kosher salt is different than table salt, with a bigger granule and less salty flavor.

 - 1 pound cooked macaroni